PNB fraud: ED seeks Interpol notice against Modi, Choksi

-The Enforcement Directorate has moved the Interpol for issuance of a red corner notice against Nirav Modi and Mehul Choksi, the two prime accused in the PNB scam.
+The Enforcement Directorate has moved the Interpol for the issuance of a red corner notice against Nirav Modi and Mehul Choksi, the two prime accused in the PNB scam.

 The notice was sought on the basis of a court order that had issued non-bailable warrants against Modi and Choksi in a money laundering case.
 The ED sent the request to the CBI which is the nodal agency for the Interpol in India.
 This would now be taken up with the Interpol headquarters in Lyon, France.